-Ritonavir should be used in combination with other antiretroviral agents [see Dosage and Administration (2)].
-The recommended dosage of ritonavir in children > 1 month is 350 to 400 mg/m2 twice daily by mouth to be taken with meals and should not exceed 600 mg twice daily.
-Ritonavir should be started at 250 mg/m2 and increased at 2 to 3 day intervals by 50 mg/m2 twice daily.
-If patients do not tolerate 400 mg/m2 twice daily due to adverse events, the highest tolerated dose may be used for maintenance therapy in combination with other antiretroviral agents, however, alternative therapy should be considered.
-When possible, dose should be administered using a calibrated dosing syringe.
+The recommended dosage of ritonavir in children greater than 1 month is 350 to 400 mg per m twice daily by mouth and should not exceed 600 mg twice daily.
+Ritonavir should be started at 250 mg per m twice daily and increased at 2 to 3 day intervals by 50 mg per m twice daily.
+If patients do not tolerate 400 mg per m twice daily due to adverse events, the highest tolerated dose may be used for maintenance therapy in combination with other antiretroviral agents, however, alternative therapy should be considered.
+The use of NORVIR oral solution is recommended for children greater than 1 month who cannot swallow capsules.
+Please refer to the NORVIR oral solution full prescribing information for pediatric dosage and administration.